 Fix 4.
-Recover and Repair Unopenable Word File
+Recover and Repair Unopenable Word with File Repair Software

 The last method that we suggest you try is turning to the Word repair tool for help.
-Here, EaseUS Data Recovery Wizard with its file repair feature allows you to scan and repair the unopenable Word file immediately.
+With its file repair feature, EaseUS Fixo Document Repair allows you to scan and repair the unopenable Word file immediately.

 So how do you fix the "Word cannot open the document: user does not have access privileges" error on Mac?
 Here are three fixes that we collected from answers.microsoft.com and hope that will be helpful for you: